FiXUnique/Blackjack/README.md

 ## Dependencies
 - BedrockEconomy (for economy integration)
-- InvMenu (for the inventory menu interface)
+- InvMenu by muqsit (for the inventory menu interface)

 ## Installation
 1. Download the plugin files and devtools